 Renting a car in LA could save you an airplane fare or bus ticket, however, car rental rates are cheaper in Las Vegas.

 If you have to fly to the area, check out flights to Phoenix or Flagstaff.
 Flagstaff is one of the closest airports to Antelope Canyon, however flights will be more expensive, it's better to fly into a major airport in Phoenix or Las Vegas.

 What Else You Can Do with a Rental car

-Besides saving tons of money, a rental car will allow you to explore lots of other of the area’s attractions, including the Grand Canyon, Zion National Park, Monument Valley, Arches National Park, Bryce Canyon National Park.
+Besides saving tons of money, a rental car will allow you to explore lots of other of the area’s attractions, including the Grand Canyon, Zion National Park, Monument Valley, Bryce Canyon National Park, Arches National Park, and more.